wombleton/gitlaw-nz/acts/C/Chatham Islands Council Act 1995.md

     *   (b) makes a false declaration in respect of any goods liable to payment of council dues.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction---

     *   (a) to a fine not exceeding $1,500; or